ImperialCollegeLondon/INDI/README.md

 ## Introduction

-This software is a post-processing pipeline designed for in-vivo cardiac diffusion tensor imaging.
+This software offers a Python post-processing pipeline designed for in-vivo cardiac diffusion tensor imaging data.
-It currently accepts Siemens and Philips diffusion weighted DICOM data, as well as [anonymised NIFTI data](https://github.com/ImperialCollegeLondon/cdti_data_export).
+It currently accepts Siemens and Philips diffusion weighted DICOMs, as well as [anonymised NIFTI data](https://github.com/ImperialCollegeLondon/cdti_data_export).
-It also supports both STEAM and spin-echo data.
+It also supports both STEAM and spin-echo sequences.

 After the data is loaded, the pipeline performs the following steps: